 As the name suggests, these cards don’t charge you any interest on new purchases you make with the card for a set period.
 This means that you can then pay the balance off in stages, but the key difference is that every penny goes towards eliminating the debt, rather than on interest.

-The 0% periods on offer from the market-leading cards are enormous - Sainsbury’s is offering a card with a 29-month interest-free period, while HSBC offers 26 months.
+The 0% periods on offer from the market-leading cards are enormous - Sainsbury’s offers a card with a 29-month interest-free period, while HSBC offers 26 months.
 You’ll need to work out for yourself how much you are likely to spend and what sort of 0% period you’d need in order to pay it off before you start being charged interest.

 0% balance transfer credit cards